kittykatattack/ga/README.md

 The emitter object also has a `playing` property that will be either `true` or `false` depending on the emitter’s current state.
-(See the `particleEmitter.html` file in the `examples` folder for more details on how to create an use a particle emitter.)
+(See the `particleEmitter.html` file in the `examples` folder for more details on how to create and use a particle emitter.)

 A particle emitter is used in Flappy Fairy to make the fairy emit a stream of multicolored particles while she’s flapping her wings.
 The